IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 ### Defining The Four Operators

-But how do we implement the four different oracles?
-One way we could find the unitary matrices instead is by analyzing the expected output.
+So how do we implement the four different oracles?
+One way we could find the unitary matrices is by analyzing the expected output.
 Let's try with Zero:

 $$
 Zero \cdot |00\rangle = |00\rangle\\